leondutoit/agile-iso/paper.md

 _"Information about technical vulnerabilities of information systems being used shall be obtained in a timely fashion, the organisation's exposure to such vulnerabilities evaluated and appropriate measures taken to address the associated risk."_

-TSD uses open source software in its development, and as such are exposed to vulnerabilities in the entire supply chain associated with its open source dependencies.
+TSD uses open source software in its development, and as such is exposed to vulnerabilities in the entire supply chain associated with its open source dependencies.
 Open source software repositories have varying levels of sophistication in their ability to detect and report on vulnerabilities in their hosted packages.
 TSD will have to do research to see which tools exist, and how they can be incorporated into the development cycle.
-In practice this will raise the cost of including any new dependencies, and the hope is that tools exist that can mitigate the increase in this cost.
+In practice this will raise the cost of including any new dependencies and updating existing dependencies.

 ## A.14.1.1 Information security requirements analysis and specification

 _"The information security related requirements shall be included in the requirements for new information systems or enhancements to existing information systems."_

 TSD already involves the IT security team in the design and implementation phase of new services and signifcant new features.
 TSD also has a culture of considering the security implications of releasing new features.
 The additional effort required is to document that this has been done, and to do so _in each and every change_.
-This will add some documentation overhead to development.
+This will add some documentation and communication overhead to development.

 ## A.14.2.2 System change control procedures